-The last but not the least you have to remember that your binos might get wet because of rain, shoved in backpacks and get abused many times.
+The last but not least you have to remember that your binos might get wet because of rain, shoved in backpacks and get abused many times.
 Be sure whatever you settle on is going to be able to withstand these conditions.
-Also, check for a warranty to ensure you are covered for sometime.
+Also, check for a warranty to ensure you are covered for some time.
 In case of any defect, you can return it.

 It enables you to view more details even in low light conditions.
 It is the least affordable of all.
 RainGuard HD technology is a patent by Bushnell that is water repellent coating which causes moisture from rain, snow, sleet or condensation to scatter less light, so you are able to get a clear, bright view of objects.
 With this pair, your field of view is as far as 426ft.

 - Very bright and clear images

 - Eye relief is good enough for those wearing glasses

 - Some users said they would have preferred the mechanical part to be more solid.

 2. Vortex Optics Fury HD 10×42 Laser Rangefinding Binoculars